martyndavies/nexmo-sms-translator/README.md

 });

 ```
 Open up the `index.html` file and copy in the contents of [this file](https://gist.github.com/martyndavies/ddb63b7191e0cf87d0502b3db491ffa0).
-It contains all you need for a simple frontend to reply to the messages.
+It contains all you need for a basic frontend that you can use to reply to the messages.

 Next, open `public/js/app.js` and add the the code to set up Socket.io on the client side: